mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Jump drives allow a ship to travel faster-than-light across interstellar distances.
-Jump drives create a bubble of hyperspace by means of injecting high- energy exotic particles into an artificial singularity.
+Jump drives create a bubble of hyperspace by means of injecting high-energy exotic particles into an artificial singularity.
 The singularity is driven out of our universe, creating a tiny parallel universe that is then blown up like a balloon by injecting hydrogen into it.
 The jump bubble is folded